A BRIEF HISTORY OF THE OXFORD PHILATELIC SOCIETY

-On March 3, 1949, 4 stamp collectors gathered at the Woodstock Y.M.C.A. to form what was initially called the Woodstock Stamp Club - within the year to be renamed the Oxford Philatelic Society, to pacify members attending from the county.
+On March 3, 1949, 4 stamp collectors gathered at the Woodstock Y.M.C.A. to form what was initially called the Woodstock Stamp Club.
+Within the year it was renamed the Oxford Philatelic Society, to include all members attending from Oxford county.
 The first president was Tony Keller.

-By 1968, OPS had 21 members, four of them becoming stamp dealers – John Kitchen, Ron Cuthbert, John Gruszka, and Norm Goodger before retiring.
+By 1968, OPS had 21 members, four of them becoming stamp dealers – John Kitchen, Ron Cuthbert, John Gruszka, and Norm Goodger.

-Meeting places continued to change to include school cafeterias, the third story stockroom of the Woodstock Post Office, and the Knight’s of Columbus Hall, as meetings settled in Woodstock.
+Meeting places continued to change including school cafeterias, the third story stockroom of the Woodstock Post Office, and the Knight’s of Columbus Hall, as meetings settled in Woodstock.

-The first OPEX Stamp Exhibition was held, May of 1951, in the home of Mrs.Wolsteholm in Ingersoll.
+The first OPEX Stamp Exhibition was held May of 1951 at the home of Mrs.Wolsteholm in Ingersoll.
 The show consisted of 12 picture frames of various sizes, each displaying a separate exhibit.
-Since that time OPS’s Annual Stamp Exhibition has had a variety of venues.
+Since that time, OPS’s Annual Stamp Exhibition has had a variety of venues.
 In 1981, OPS hosted the first all Ontario Topical Show.
 And now OTEX is a part of every OXPEX show.

-Since 1994 the John Knox Christian School on Juliana Drive in Woodstock has been the home to OTEX/OXPEX every March., with approximately 150 uniform frames per show.
-Every show from 1966 to 2012 featured an exhibition cover, commemorating a notable resident or special event of Oxford County, past and present.
+Since 1994 John Knox Christian School on Juliana Drive in Woodstock (now Woodstock Christian School) has been the home to OXPEX/OTEX every March, with approximately 140 competitive frames per show.
+Every show from 1966 to 2012 featured an exhibition cover, commemorating a notable resident or special event of Oxford County, both past and present.

 “Visitors are always welcome" So come by for visit.
 Better yet, join!